Acebulf/HockeyStatsExtractor/README.md

 HockeyStatsExtractor
 ====================
 Stats Extractor For Hockey.
-Alpha build 0.2

-Bugs and issues guaranteed until the release version.
+Beta build 0.3 (Somewhat of a release candidate)

+Update March 28 2014:

+The refactor and the PlayerHolder/Player disambiguation have been successfully completed.
+The code is mostly bug free.
+The week that follows should be a testing week that will be necessary to guarantee that the code is accurate and reliable for the league to depend upon it.

+If everything functions according to plan, it should be released in time for use in Week 8.

 --------------------